K-arl-c/K-arl-c/README.md

 # 💫 About Me:
 Hi there!
 I’m Karl, a Full-Stack Software Engineer with a background in Compliance Analysis.
 After honing my skills in high-performance, fast-paced environments, I decided to transition into the world of tech to pursue my passion for solving complex problems through code.
 I recently completed an intensive software engineering bootcamp, where I gained hands-on experience building full-stack applications using technologies like JavaScript, TypeScript, Java, and SQL.<br>

 Feel free to explore my repositories to see the projects I’ve worked on – from simple games to more complex full-stack applications.
-If you're interested in connecting or collaborating, don’t hesitate to reach out! <br><br>
+If you're interested in connecting or collaborating, don’t hesitate to reach out! <br>

+| &nbsp;&nbsp;View my Portfolio [here](https://k-arl-c.github.io/web-project/)&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp; </sub>

 ## 🌐 Socials: